Landscape Design in Long Beach, California

 Long Beach architecture ranges from Spanish Colonial Revival and Craftsman homes to Art Deco landmarks and contemporary cubes.
 Our landscape work complements these styles through tailored material choices, planting palettes, and spatial proportions:

-Modern / Contemporary — minimal lines, structured plants, coastal grasses, architectural lighting
+Modern / Contemporary — minimal lines, structured plants, coastal grasses, architectural lighting;

-Mediterranean — stone, olive & citrus, terracotta tones, drought-tolerant flora
+Mediterranean — stone, olive & citrus, terracotta tones, drought-tolerant flora;

-Craftsman — layered planting, natural textures, warm wood detailing
+Craftsman — layered planting, natural textures, warm wood detailing;

-Art Deco — strong geometry, symmetry, palms, sculptural planting
+Art Deco — strong geometry, symmetry, palms, sculptural planting;

-Coastal California — soft forms, native species, relaxed elegance
+Coastal California — soft forms, native species, relaxed elegance.

 Your architecture informs our landscape design — creating harmony between building, garden, and surrounding environment.